2.5 Strategy for the Highest-Weight Domains

 Key Takeaways

-• Safe Work Practices at 15% should be treated as a primary study domain, not an exam-day afterthought.
+• Safe Work Practices (15%, ~27 scored items) is a primary domain — treat it as professional judgment, not an exam-day afterthought.

 How to Attack the Largest Domains